trtswitch/trtswitch.github.io/seminars.md

 *No upcoming seminars are currently scheduled.
 Please check back for future announcements.*

-**Stay Updated:** Subscribe to our newsletter or follow our announcements for information about upcoming educational events and workshops.

 # Educational Seminars & Workshops

 Our workstream hosts regular educational seminars and workshops to advance understanding of treatment switching methods in oncology clinical trials.